-Having begun his childhood with Billy Joel’s Greatest Hits on repeat, Chio found his musical home in his early teens, listening to KROCK spin classics like Black Sabbath’s “Iron Man” and Nirvana’s “Smells Like Teen Spirit.”
-The New York native continued to dive further into the rock genre upon discovering Pink Floyd’s Dark Side of the Moon in his Dad’s CD collection and watching VH1’s 100 Greatest Artists of Hard Rock countdown.
+Having begun his childhood with Billy Joel’s Greatest Hits on repeat, Chio found his sonic niche in his early teens, listening to KROCK spin classics like Black Sabbath’s “Iron Man” and Nirvana’s “Smells Like Teen Spirit.”
+He continued to dive further into the rock genre upon discovering Pink Floyd’s Dark Side of the Moon in his Dad’s CD collection and watching VH1’s 100 Greatest Artists of Hard Rock countdown.

 At age 13, when he found a guitar in his grandparents’ basement, he began down a road he’d never be able to turn back from.